raspberrypilearning/flappy-astronaut/worksheet.md

 	columns = Thread(target=draw_columns)
 	columns.start()
 	```
-1. Save *(Ctrl+s)* and run *(F5)* your program to make sure that it works.
+1. Save **(Ctrl+s)** and run **(F5)** your program to make sure that it works.

 ## Adding the flappy astronaut

-1. The flappy astronaut will always sit horizontally on the 4th column of LEDs (position 3), but it's vertical (y) values will have to change.
+1. The flappy astronaut will always sit horizontally on the 4th column of LEDs (position 3), but its vertical (y) values will have to change.
 This can be set as a global variable.
-As the astronaut can either be moving up or down, you can also set a global speed variable with `1` indicating it's moving down and `-1` indicating it's moving up.
+As the astronaut can either be moving up or down, you can also set a global speed variable with `1` indicating that it is moving down and `-1` indicating that it is moving up.
 A nice blue colour would suit the astronaut as well.

 	```python
 	##Globals